Making a research design

 Methodological designs as a critical part of reality

 Knowledge of the current state of the art is a precondition in order to move a specific part of science forward.
 Empirical reality presents an imperfect reality to us that we will probably never fully understand from an epistemological stance.
 Consequently, research adds pieces to a puzzle, yet we have to be aware that we may never see a full-blown epistemological reality as a whole.
 Reality is messy, imperfect and deceives us.
 Consequently, a critical perspective is a vital prerequisite for any given empirical researcher.
 This in turn demands a clear recognition of the literature, both concerning the empirical approaches that were being utilized, but also how the respective knowledge is limited in a broader stance.
 A critical perspective can hence range from simple and known biases towards broader questions of philosophy of science.
 Usually more established branches and procedures in science are more tamed when it comes to biases, while more emerging areas in science often contain new challenges.
 Interactions with stakeholders are a good example of research that is hard to tame in a rigid methodological design, and right now we rely heavily on this horizon evolving in order to gain the knowledge necessary for deep transformations.
 Our epistemological research being pieces of the puzzle means also that our research is a small contribution, and we should never forget this.
-Our piece of the puzzle will hardly be a big contribution, because after all, what is?
+Our piece of the puzzle will hardly be a big contribution, because after all, what is this?
 Yet sometimes, in rare occasions, when you have a piece of the puzzle in your hand, you know exactly where it fits, and it snugs right into the empty space connecting all the surrounding pieces.
 Just as one gains from practice and experience in a puzzle, one can equally gain from experience in research designs.